daniel-isidro/hot_n_pop_song_machine/README.md

 ![Metrics](https://github.com/daniel-isidro/hot_n_pop_song_machine/blob/master/media/metrics.png)

 This time, a **Random Forest** model got better metrics, in principle, than the model of the balanced dataset.
-We found that this new model performed better when predicting negatives than the first model (which used a balanced dataset), meaning **more precision and less recall predicting negatives** (positives f1-score up from 0.90 to 0.94).
-But at the same time the new model **lost a lot of predictive power on the positives** (positives f1-score dropped from 0.91 to 0.80).

 1st model - XGBoost metrics with **balanced** dataset: